Skip to main content

 • Seek expert advice for areas beyond the accountant's expertise.

-Accountants continue to face claims for failing to identify and report on issues with material transactions during audits, with some notable cases in recent years involving large firms.
+Accountants continue to face claims for failing to identify and report issues with material transactions during audits.
+Recent years have seen notable cases involving large firms.

 Steps to mitigate risk: